Environmental Assessment for the Cargill, Incorporated Solar Salt System Maintenance and Operations Activities Project

 Public Meetings

-Two community meetings are scheduled during the Draft EA public comment period to explain what is in the EA and receive public input.
-Information on how to attend these meetings see below.
+Two community meetings were held on September 4 and 5, 2024 during the Draft EA public comment period to explain what is in the EA and receive public input.
+View slides, recordings, and transcripts of these meetings at the links below.

-BCDC has previously hosted two information sessions for the community on the permit application for and CEQA review of the Cargill, Incorporated Solar Salt System Maintenance and Operations Activities Project.
+In 2023, BCDC hosted two information sessions for the community on the permit application for and CEQA review of the Cargill, Incorporated Solar Salt System Maintenance and Operations Activities Project.

-The Engineering Criteria Review Board (ECRB) to date has held two meetings to review engineering issues regarding the stability of the berms that contain mixed sea salts (MSS) at the Cargill, Inc. salt ponds Newark Plant 2.
-A third meeting is expected to be scheduled for Summer 2024.
+The Engineering Criteria Review Board (ECRB) has held three meetings to review engineering issues regarding the stability of the berms that contain mixed sea salts (MSS) at the Cargill, Inc. salt ponds Newark Plant 2.
+The third meeting was held September 11, 2024.

 Contact